 ARTICLE IV

-[Section 1.
+Section 1.
 A person must be a member of the Corporation and at least 18 years old in order to serve as a Director.
-A person is not qualified to serve as a director if the person has been determined by a final judgment of a court exercising probate jurisdiction to be totally mentally incapacitated; or partially mentally incapacitated without the right to vote; or has been finally convicted of a felony from which the person has not been pardoned or otherwise released from the resulting disabilities. ]
+A person is not qualified to serve as a director if the person has been determined by a final judgment of a court exercising probate jurisdiction to be totally mentally incapacitated; or partially mentally incapacitated without the right to vote; or has been finally convicted of a felony from which the person has not been pardoned or otherwise released from the resulting disabilities.

 Section 2.
-The Board of Directors shall consist of ______ Directors, a majority of whom shall constitute a quorum.
+The Board of Directors shall consist of ten (10) Directors with nine (9) members elected from each geographical area and one director elected at large, a majority of whom shall constitute a quorum.
 Upon issuance of the Charter and annually thereafter on

-________________________, the Board of Directors shall elect a President, a Vice-President and a Secretary-Treasurer from among the Directors.
+the second Tuesday in April, the Board of Directors shall elect a President, a Vice-President and a Secretary-Treasurer from among the Directors.
 The Directors shall be elected by the Members at the Members’ meetings provided for in Article VI of the Bylaws.
 The Directors shall be divided into three (3) classes, each class to be as near as equal in number as possible.
 The terms of the Directors of the first class shall expire at the first annual meeting of the Members after their election; the terms of the Directors of the second class shall expire at the second annual meeting after their election; and terms of the Directors of the third class shall expire at the third annual meeting after their election.
 At each annual meeting after such classification, the number of Directors equal to the number of the class whose term expires at the time of such meeting shall be elected to hold office until the third succeeding annual meeting.
 Directors, as such, shall not receive any stated salary for their services, except as provided for by state law.

 Not later than the 60th day after a Director dies, resigns or is determined by the Board to not meet one of the qualifications set forth in Section 1, a successor who meets those qualifications shall be appointed by a majority of the remaining Directors to serve until the next regular or special Membership meeting, at which time the general Membership shall elect a successor for the remaining balance of the previously vacated term.